Q: What is Amazon X-Ray?

 X-Ray can be used with distributed applications of any size to trace and debug both synchronous requests and asynchronous events.
 For example, X-Ray can be used to trace web requests made to a web application or asynchronous events that utilize Amazon SQS queues.

-Q: Which AWS services can I use with X-Ray?
+Q: Which Amazon Web Services services can I use with X-Ray?

 You can use X-Ray with applications running on EC2, ECS, Lambda, and Elastic Beanstalk.
-In addition, the X-Ray SDK automatically captures metadata for API calls made to AWS services using the AWS SDK.
+In addition, the X-Ray SDK automatically captures metadata for API calls made to Amazon Web Services services using the Amazon SDK.
 In addition, the X-Ray SDK provides add-ons for MySQL and PostgreSQL drivers.

 Q: What code changes do I need to make to my application to use X-Ray?

 If you’re using Elastic Beanstalk, you will need to include the language-specific X-Ray libraries in your application code.
-For applications running on other AWS services, such as EC2 or ECS, you will need to install the X-Ray agent and instrument your application code.
+For applications running on other Amazon Web Services services, such as EC2 or ECS, you will need to install the X-Ray agent and instrument your application code.

 Q: Does X-Ray provide an API?